top of page

 • Try sugar-free gum, mints, pastilles, or other flavoured options to help stimulate saliva production.

 • Consider trailing dry mouth products available over the counter or on prescription.
 Some examples include Biotene gel, Oralieve gel, and bioXtra gel.
-Many clients experiencing dry mouth with have found XyliMelts helpful at nighttime.
+Many clients experiencing dry mouth with have found XyliMelts helpful at night time.
 Your healthcare team can advise on suitable options.

 Tips for easing constipation